tsj845/Itsy-Project-1/Register_Data.md

 5. Defalut Value: 0000000
 6. Info: bit 4 - when value is 0 the sign of the acceleration is positive, when value is 1 the sign of the acceleration is negative
 7. Info (cont.): for all bits other than bit 4 - when value is 0 tap event is not detected, when value is 1 tap event is detected
+8. WARNING: bit 0 must always be set to 0 according to the datasheet

 # Register Bit Bindings:
 contains what each bit in the relevant registers controls / represents